Department website: https://mediaandcommunications.wvu.edu

 Graduation Requirements

-Students majoring in integrated marketing and communications earn a Bachelor of Science (B.S.) degree that requires a minimum of 120 hours.
+Students majoring in integrated marketing communications earn a Bachelor of Science (B.S.) degree that requires a minimum of 120 hours.
 Please review those major requirements in the Undergraduate Catalog for specific information.

 Some courses are available only once a year; it is the student’s responsibility to arrange their schedule accordingly.
 Please note that while some classes can count in more than one category, students still need to complete at least 120 credit hours.